Call Now Request FREE consultation - 1866-758-4529

 • Medical care

-These damages are posed to a jury to answer in both the past as well as the future.
+These damages are posed to a jury to answer in the past and the future.

-Many times, for permanent injuries with significant future medical expenses, a life care planner is used to calculate the total lifetime cost of medical care.
-These professionals are Doctors who work with a team of medical professionals to protect the victim as far as future needs.
+For permanent injuries with significant future medical expenses, a life care planner is used to calculate the total lifetime cost of medical care.
+These professionals are Doctors who work with a team of medical professionals to protect the victim regarding future needs.

 In cases where the victim of a trucking accident did not survive, the family seeks damages for the wrongful death and survival claims.
 The wrongful death case involves damages known in law as “pecuniary loss,” which is the loss of the person and their economic contribution to the family.
 The human loss in a wrongful death case is called “loss of companionship and society,” and a separate question is posed for “mental anguish.”